1) Purpose of the competition

 Β) TIME BASED

-Depending on bottle size, the required number of samples for every entry submitted is as follows:
+Depending on the bottle size, this is the required number of samples for every entry submitted:

 B) 4 samples for 350ml bottles

-Samples must be shipped “door to door” and the use of a freight forwarder or courier company is recommended.
-Participating producers are responsible for all shipping costs and any customs duties.
+Samples must be shipped “door to door,” and the use of a freight forwarder or courier company is recommended.
+Participants are responsible for all shipping costs and any customs duties.
 The competition organizer cannot be held responsible for the condition of the samples or any breakage prior to their receipt.
 Moreover, the organizer bears no responsibility for late shipments or delays by the shipping/forwarding company.
-The competition organizer guarantees the secure warehousing of all samples in a climate controlled facility and their safe transfer to the event venue.
+Once samples are received by the competition organizer, however, the organizer guarantees the secure warehousing of all samples in a climate controlled facility and their safe transfer to the event venue.

-All competition participants must submit a copy of the shipping manifest of their samples to the competition organizer.
+All competition participants must submit a copy of the shipping manifest for their samples to the competition organizer.

 All samples should be shipped to the following address:

-All samples must be received by the competition organizer no later than Friday, March 10, 2017.
-The organizer cannot guarantee that samples received after March 11, 2017 will be assessed.
-Late sample entries received just before or right after the first day of the competition will not be assessed or returned.
+All samples must be received by the competition organizer no later than Thursday, March 7, 2019.
+The organizer cannot guarantee the evaluation of samples that are received after that date.
+Late sample entries will not be assessed or returned.
 Entry fees are not refundable.

 The entry committee is responsible for the receipt of submitted samples, the review of all associated documents and legal compliance of all brand labels submitted, and the recording, classification and encoding of samples, as well as the formation of the panel of judges.

 Samples are assessed using the blind tasting method, with each entry identified only by a random code number.
-Sample classification –that is the order in which samples are assessed, ensures that all samples will be judged on a fair and equal basis.
-Each panel of judges will clearly identify the organoleptic qualities of the olive oils as well as any negative qualities on the assessment sheet.
+Olive oils are served to the judges in the tasting glasses, the judges do not see the bottles.
+Sample classification – that is, the order in which samples are assessed – ensures that all samples will be judged on a fair and equal basis.
+Each panel of judges will clearly identify on the assessment sheet the organoleptic qualities of the olive oils as well as any negative qualities.

 All olive oil entries are assessed using a scoring system with a maximum score of 100.
 Awards are based on the following table: